 American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") and European Depositary Receipts ("EDRs") (collectively, "Depositary Receipts") are receipts, typically issued by a bank or trust issuer, which evidence ownership of underlying securities issued by a non-U.S. issuer.
-For ADRs, the depository is typically a U.S. financial institution and the underlying securities are issued by a non-U.S. issuer.
-For other forms of Depositary Receipts, the depository may be a non-U.S. or a U.S. entity, and the underlying securities may be issued by a non-U.S. or a U.S. issuer.
-Depositary Receipts are not necessarily denominated in the same currency as their underlying securities.
-Generally, ADRs, issued in registered form, are designed for use in the U.S. securities markets, and EDRs, issued in bearer form, are designed for use in European securities markets.
-GDRs are tradable both in the United States and in Europe and are designed for use throughout the world.
+For ADRs, the depository is typically a U.S. financial institution, and the underlying securities are issued by a non-U.S. issuer.
+For other forms of Depositary Receipts, the depository may be a non-U.S. or a U.S. entity, and the underlying securities.
+Generally, ADRs, issued in registered form, are designed for use in the U.S. securities are instructions and in European securities are tradable both in the United States and in Europe and are designed for use throughout the world.

-The Fund will not invest in any unlisted Depositary Receipt or any Depositary Receipt that the Adviser deems illiquid at the time of purchase or for which pricing information is not readily available.
-In general, Depositary Receipts must be sponsored, but the Fund may invest in unsponsored Depositary Receipts under certain limited circumstances.
+The Funds will not invest in any unlisted Depositary Receipt or any Depositary Receipt that the Adviser deems illiquid at the time of purchase or for which pricing information is not readily available.
+In general, Depositary Receipts must be sponsored, but a Fund may invest in unsponsored Depositary Receipts under certain limited circumstances.
 The issuers of unsponsored Depositary Receipts are not obligated to disclose material information in the United States.
 Therefore, there may be less information available regarding such issuers and there may be no correlation between available information and the market value of the Depositary Receipts.